openvinotoolkit/openvino_notebooks/recipes/automated_self_checkout/README.md

 pip install -r requirements.txt
 ```

-### Converting and Optimizing the Model

-To convert and optimize the YOLOv8 model, visit the [convert-and-optimize-the-model.ipynb](docs/convert-and-optimize-the-model.ipynb) to learn more.

 ### Running the Application

-You can run the [run-the-application.ipynb](docs/run-the-application.ipynb) to learn more about the inference process.
+You can run the [run-the-application.ipynb](self-checkout-recipe.ipynb) to learn more about the inference process.

 ## Benchmarking the Model with OpenVINO's `benchmark_app`